SfM-TTR: Using Structure from Motion for Test-Time Refinement of Single-View Depth Networks: SfM-TTR

 \subsection{Scale Alignment}

 Scale alignment is not trivial in our setup, as both $\bfdepthsfm$ and $\bfdepthnets$ are affected by heteroscedastic (depth-dependent) inlier noise and contain a non-negligible rate of outliers.
 In addition, we are interested in removing outliers from $\bfdepthsfm$, but we do want to keep them in $\bfdepthnets$, as then our SfM-TTR can reduce their errors.
-We developed a novel scale alignment method with two stages: we make a first fit with a strict inlier model to obtain an accurate relative scale, and then relax it in the second stage to select the points used as supervision in $\bfdepthsfm$ and refined in $\bfdepthnets$.
+We developed a novel scale alignment method with two stages: we make a first fit with a strict inlier model to obtain an accurate relative scale, and then relax it in the second stage to select the points used for self-supervision from $\bfdepthsfm$.

-In the first stage we use RANSAC~\cite{fischler1981random}, computing 1D model instantiations, $s_{l,j}=\nicefrac{\depthnet_{l,j}}{\depthsfm_{l,j}}$ and consider in the inlier set $\bfdepthnetscheck_j \subset \bfdepthnets_j$ and $\bfdepthsfmcheck_j \subset \bfdepthsfm_j$ all depths pairs $\{\depthnet_{l^\prime,j},\depthsfm_{l^\prime,j}\}$ for which the following holds
+In the first stage we use RANSAC~\cite{fischler1981random}, computing 1D model instantiations, $s_{l,j}=\nicefrac{\depthnet_{l,j}}{\depthsfm_{l,j}}$ and consider in the inlier set $\bfdepthnetscheck \subset \bfdepthnets$ and $\bfdepthsfmcheck \subset \bfdepthsfm$ all depths pairs $\{\depthnet_{l^\prime,j^\prime},\depthsfm_{l^\prime,j^\prime}\}$ for which the following holds

 where $\tau$ is the inlier threshold.